Climate Change (see below)

 It is well known that at least 97% of climate scientists agree that climate warming is driven by carbon and methane emissions that are man-made.
 97% of 12,000 peer-reviewed climate science papers agreed that we are in fact causing climate change.
 This is mainly caused by our consumer-driven economy which is fueled by burning fossil fuels: coal, natural gas, and oil which spew CO2 into the atmosphere, as well as our irresponsible consumer, agricultural, and food animal practices.
 The worldwide temperature of the planet has already increased more than 0.5°C with the last 16 of 17 years being the hottest years on record for the planet, and we've seen extremely hot temperatures recently for example in Iran with a heat index of 165 °F, and severe droughts hitting regions such as Syria and Africa causing widespread famine and civil unrest.
 In addition, this bit of heating is melting the permafrost in the Arctic which will cause a chain reaction which will make this planet unlivable.

-Climate change changes weather and that threatens our food source.
+Climate change changes weather, creates violent storms, and that threatens our food source.
 It threatens our food source because when it is too hot or there is too much or too little rain, crops will not be able to grow and we will not be able to survive.
 Global warming also threatens species because species will not be able to exist in the changed climate.
 The Earth is not at our disposal; we need these species to survive.
 We are in an interdependent eco-system.
 We may not like spiders or wolves but all of these species are necessary to maintain the balance and order of the world.

 Scientists have long said that global warming to 4°C simply must not be allowed to occur.
 But island nations such as the Marshall Islands have tried to set the target much lower, to only 1.5°C, because these islands will literally be underwater.
 Places like New York, Florida, and California as well will also be under water.